Southbridge Branch, New Zealand: Operation

 In the very early years of the line, a passenger train ran once each way daily between Christchurch and Lincoln, but this service ceased before 1880 and the line settled down to a pattern of "mixed" trains that carried both goods and passengers.
 These trains ran twice daily in 1914, along with a daily goods-only service, and a locomotive depot operated in Southbridge.
-Passenger numbers peaked in 1924, with approximately 34,000 carried, and picnic trains to Lake Ellesmere were popular, but competition from road transport began to markedly increase, and the line was losing money in the late 1920s.
+Passenger numbers peaked in 1924, with approximately 34,000 carried, and picnic trains to Lake Ellesmere / Te Waihora were popular, but competition from road transport began to markedly increase, and the line was losing money in the late 1920s.
 In 1930, the decision was taken to close the Southbridge locomotive depot and operate all trains directly out of Christchurch, and this had a notable short-term impact, as the line made a profit in 1938.

 However, in 1939, the Southbridge Branch again lost money and never returned to profitably.
 Post-World War II shortages and other economic factors led to the cancellation of passenger provisions on the line from 12 April 1951.
 After this stage, freight trains were only required to operate three or four times a week, and as traffic declined further, the decision was taken to abbreviate the line.
 On 30 June 1962, the 28 km section of line between Lincoln and Southbridge closed to all traffic.
 The Hornby-Lincoln section was then redesignated as the Hornby Industrial Line, which was cut back to Prebbleton station on 1 December 1967, and to the north side of the Springs Road crossing in 1986.

 The line still exists as far as Springs Road at Prebbleton, the overbridge having been demolished in the late 1990s.
 The couple of kilometres still in use serves a number of industries and is shunted when required.
 Part of the formation near Prebbleton has been incorporated into the Little River Rail Trail, and a motorway being built just north of Prebbleton will see the line truncated just past the Watties siding, with incorporation of the disused track between the motorway and Marshs Road into the rail trail being proposed.
 Most of the land around the old Prebbleton yard has been developed for housing in the last five years, although some is in reserves and a pedestrian path runs along part of the formation south of Tosswill Road.